Churchill Cup: Overview

 The organizers increased the number of men's teams competing from four to six, effective with the 2006 competition.
 South Africa and Wales had expressed an interest, but Ireland and Scotland accepted invitations for 2006.
 Both sent A sides to the competition, and the New Zealand Māori returned that year as well.

 In 2007, the Churchill Cup was held in England for the first time.
 Both Rugby Canada and USA Rugby agreed to the one-time move largely because both countries' national teams would be competing in the 2007 Rugby World Cup in France.

 The 2008 tournament returned to North America, according to tournament organizers.
 The participants were Canada, USA Eagles, England Saxons, Ireland A, Scotland A, and an Argentina XV (essentially a 'B', or third string team) replacing the New Zealand Maori, who as of 2008 participate in the Pacific Nations Cup.

 Pool matches were held in Ottawa on June 7, Kingston on June 11, and Toronto on June 14.
 The finals were held at Toyota Park in Chicago on June 21.

 The 2009 competition, the first to be held entirely in the US, was held in the Denver area.
 In addition to the three permanent competitors of Canada, the US, and England Saxons, Ireland A returned.
-The Argentina side was a new national selection known as the "Jaguars", initially a major component in the development of a professional player pool for the national team which soon absorbed the country's previous "A" national side.
+The Argentina side was a new national selection, named "Jaguares", initially a major component in the development of a professional player pool for the national team which soon absorbed the country's previous "A" national side.
 Scotland A was replaced by newcomers Georgia.
 The winners of the 2009 Churchill Cup was Ireland A.